 The College Bursar’s office is normally open between the hours of 3–4 p.m.
 Monday through Friday for check cashing only.
 Personal and/or business checks up to a maximum of $50 will be cashed upon presentation of a valid student identification card.
 A charge of $50 is made for each check returned by the bank for nonpayment.
 Check cashing privileges will be suspended if a check is returned unpaid by the bank.

-For Residential Students, payments are due in full by the due date or, enrollment confirmation with Higher One monthly tuition payment plan.
-A late payment fee of $60 will be assessed on payments received after the due dates.
-Additionally, a finance charge, at a rate of 4% above prime will be assessed on outstanding balances after the due dates.
+Payments are due in full by the due dates or, enrollment in the monthly payment plan through CASHNet and must be confirmed by the due dates.
+A late payment fee will be assessed on payments received after the due dates.
+Additionally, a finance charge will be assessed on outstanding balances after the due dates.

 A student shall not be permitted to register for a semester until all balances are paid in full.
 For your convenience, Master-card, Visa, American Express, Discover and ACH payments are accepted online only through the students ebill account using Touchnet PayPath.
 Credit and Debit card payments will be assessed a 2.85% convenience or “service” fee which will appear as separate charge on the cardholder’s credit card billing statement.
 Eckerd College does not receive any part of the convenience fee.
 The College will continue to accept payments by check, cash, money order, third-party check or by wire transfer.